Ocean Plaza: History

-In 2000's, a market near the Kyiv Refrigeration Plant was demolished to build a large mall called Lybid Plaza, it was named after the Lybid river at the bank of which the construction site was located.
+In 2000s, a market near the Kyiv Refrigeration Plant was demolished to build a large mall called Lybid Plaza.
+It was named after the Lybid River at the bank of which the construction site was located.
 The original project was bigger, the building's area was one million m².
-Lybid Plaza was presented at MAPIC retail forum in Cannes in 2007 and 2008, and various developers were interested in buying a 50% share of the it, but the global financial crisis interrupted these plans.
-After the crisis, the project was renamed to Ocean Plaza and its space was cut to 150 000 m².
+Lybid Plaza was presented at MAPIC retail forum in Cannes in 2007 and 2008, and various developers were interested in buying a 50% share of the it, but the 2008 financial crisis interrupted these plans.
+After the crisis, the project was renamed Ocean Plaza, and its space was cut to 150 000 m2.
 Also, it was planned to build an office tower and an apartment tower as the mall's second queue; however, they were cancelled later on.

 The construction of the mall began in 2010 with a plan of finishing it in March 2012, prior to UEFA Football Championship.
 In November, KAN Development presented the updated project at MAPIC-2010.
 In December, Ocean Mall project was also presented at Mall Expo 2010 summit in Kyiv where it had won the Mall Awards 2010 in the category Best Project in the Capital.
 In November 2011, UTG presented the project at MAPIC-2011.

-In December 2011, the statue made by Frank Meisler was transported from Israel to Ukraine in order to be placed inside the Ocean Plaza and to become a symbol of the mall.
+In December 2011, the statue made by Frank Meisler was transported from Israel to Ukraine in order to be placed inside Ocean Plaza and to become a symbol of the mall.

-In July 2012, Vasyl Khmelnytsky, Andrey Ivanov and Vagif Aliev had sold the Ocean Plaza to Russian TPS Nedvizhimost for US$280-350 million.
+In July 2012, Vasyl Khmelnytsky, Andrey Ivanov and Vagif Aliev sold Ocean Plaza to Russian TPS Nedvizhimost for US$280-350 million.

 Ocean Plaza was opened on 19 November 2012.
 Initially, US$200 million was invested for the project.
 Before the inauguration of the plaza, Kyiv Post reported in their newspaper that the event was the "most anticipated events for Kyiv's retail world."
 Right after the official inauguration, an opening celebration took place on 7 December.

 The City Beach Club opened 20 August 2013 on the rooftop of Ocean Plaza.

 In December 2013, the mall won at CP Awards 2013 in Kyiv in the category Large Shopping Mall.